ociswap/radix-event-stream/README.md

 }
 ```

-It must take in the `EventHandlerContext`, which stores things like the current ledger transaction and the application state defined in step 1.
+It must take in the `EventHandlerContext`, which stores things like the current ledger transaction and the global state defined in step 2.
 I also takes the decoded event type as we copied over from our blueprint in step 1.

 The `EventHandler` trait actually defines handlers to take in a `Vec<u8>` instead of the event type itself, but the `#[event_handler]` macro expands the function to handle decoding of the event for you.